eclipse-kuksa/kuksa-android-sdk/docs/QUICKSTART.md

 }
 ```

-Use the [`VssModelGenerator`](https://github.com/eclipse-kuksa/kuksa-android-sdk/blob/main/vss-core/src/main/java/org/eclipse/kuksa/vsscore/annotation/VssModelGenerator.kt) annotation and provide the path to the specification file (Inside the assets folder).
+Use the [`VssModelGenerator`](https://github.com/eclipse-kuksa/kuksa-android-sdk/blob/main/vss-core/src/main/java/org/eclipse/kuksa/vsscore/annotation/VssModelGenerator.kt) annotation and provide the path to the VSS file (Inside the assets folder).
 Doing so will generate a complete tree of Kotlin models which can be used in combination with the SDK API.
 This way you can
 work with safe types and the SDK takes care of all the model parsing for you.
 There is also a whole set of
 convenience operators and extension methods to work with to manipulate the tree data.
 See the `VssNode` class documentation for this.